-TRL utilises Mazars LLP in the UK to perform the majority of TRL audits.
-Mazars provides local resources who report to TRL's Risk & Audit Committee and TRC's Director of Internal Audit.
+TRL's internal audit coverage can be broken down into two streams.
+The first stream is handled by TransRe Internal Audit who cover audits of a global nature that may have a direct impact on TRL business processes, i.e. technology, group policies, etc. For the second stream, TRL utilises Mazars LLP in the UK to perform the majority of TRL specific audits.
+Mazars provides local resources who report to TRL's Risk & Audit Committee and TransRe's Director of Internal Audit.
 Utilising a third party enables TRL to benefit from subject matter experts aligned with processes reviewed in the different business units.
 Mazars also benchmarks processes and controls against other London insurance market participants, as appropriate.